alexaandru/nvim-lsp-compl-fnl/README.md

 what better way than translating it to Fennel :-)

 There is absolutely no reason to use this project, instead of the original.

+Changes from original:

+- removed support for snippets